-Carla & Dennis Pratt started Prattland Music Adventures with the idea of using their skills and talents in ways that would benefit the surrounding community.
-So, with that same intent, they are now launching Prattland Musical PreSchool.
+Carla & Dennis Pratt started Prattland Music Adventures in Lehi with the idea of using their skills and talents in ways that would benefit the surrounding community.
+With that same intent, they are now launching Prattland Musical Preschool.

-PreSchoolers at Prattlnd Musical PreSchool learn “pre-skills,” which lay the groundwork for their future learning and development.
-Through their playing, singing, and learning, Prattland preschoolers gain skills that ultimately help them learn to read, write, build their math and music skills, and become successful students.
-Prattland preschoolers also learn “school readiness” skills, which help them understand the routines of school, how to work in groups, and how to be students.
+Children at Prattland Musical Preschool learn “pre-skills,” which lay the groundwork for their future learning and development.
+Through playing, singing, and learning, children gain skills that ultimately help them learn to read, write, build their math and music skills, and become successful students.
+The children at Prattland Musical Preschool in Lehi also learn school-readiness skills, which help them understand the routines of school, how to work in groups, and good classroom manners.

-Though it may seem like it, preschool is not all fun and games.
-In fact, Prattland Musical PreSchoolers will learn through the fun and games, including a lot of music!
-Research has shown that the development of early literacy and math skills in preschool is associated with future school achievement in both mathematics and literacy.
-Prattland preschoolers are filled with wonder and curiosity, and hence are very enthusiastic about exploring the math, music, and literacy concepts described on the webpages linked below.
-These positive attitudes can also greatly contribute to the preschoolers’ future success in school.
-In addition, as Prattland preschoolers move through their classroom and manipulate toys, puzzles, and shapes, they will develop other important cognitive skills.
+Though it may seem like preschool is all fun and games, the fact is that young children learn the skills they need through structured and unstructured play.
+At Prattland Musical Preschool, our young learners develop a variety of skills through fun musical games.
+Research has shown that the development of early literacy and math skills in preschool is associated with future school achievement.
+Preschoolers are filled with wonder and curiosity, and hence are very enthusiastic about exploring math, music, and literacy concepts.
+These positive attitudes can also greatly contribute to their future success in school.
+In addition, as Prattland Music students move through their classroom and manipulate toys, puzzles, and shapes, they will develop other important cognitive skills.

 - Reading and Writing